ytaka/drbqs/README.md

 ### Start node and connect server

-Because nodes needs class Sum, the nodes load sum.rb when they starts.
+Because nodes need class Sum,
+the nodes load sum.rb when they starts.
+Then, we use '-l' option for command 'drbqs-node'.
-Then, we type in terminal.
+That is, we type in terminal.

     drbqs-node druby://localhost:13500/ -l sum.rb

-To use two cpu cores we execute two processes by the following.
+We execute two processes to use two cpu cores.

     drbqs-node 2 druby://localhost:13500/ -l sum.rb

 Then, if it succeeds, the calculation starts.
-If it finishes, the server and node ends.
+If it finishes, the server and node end.

 ## Contributing to drbqs